 As the light show abruptly ended Harry became aware of several things at once.
 First, it seems the flames had been so bright that most of those in the room had been forced to shield their eyes.
 Second, the Goblet of Fire had burned out.
 There was no sign of even the tiniest spark of any color of flame.
 And finally and most important, Harry could not feel any of his magic.
 Not even that little sliver that was too adamant to leave him when he was at his weakest.

 He felt empty.
 He felt hollow.
 He felt confusion as he couldn't explain what that surge of power was.
 However, at this moment he didn't care about these feelings.

 He was free.

-Harry Potter turned around and calmly walked out of the great hall heading to the exit that lead to the Hogwarts grounds.
-Despite how his body still ached from the whole ordeal he actually managed to crack a smile as he made a rough plan of what he was going to do next.
+Harry Potter turned around and calmly walked out of the great hall and headed to the exit, which lead to the Hogwarts grounds.
+Despite how his body still ached from the whole ordeal, he actually managed to crack a smile as he made a rough plan of what he was going to do next.